vacp2p/rfc-index/waku/standards/core/15/bridge.md

 * PoW verification
 * Size verification

-Bridging SHOULD occur through the `WakuRelay`, but it MAY also be done on other Waku v2 protocols (e.g. `WakuFilter`).
+Bridging SHOULD occur through the `WakuRelay`, but it MAY also be done on other Wakuv2 protocols (e.g. `WakuFilter`).
 The latter is however not advised as it will increase the complexity of the bridge and because of the [Security Considerations](#security-considerations) explained further below.